 AEON Flow RT Design

 It does not get more high quality than this.
 Dan Clark’s headphones always had a great build quality to them, and this newer model is no different.
-The headphone is a super solid-feeling, with exterior cups made of aluminum, and a dark blue finish that combines with some carbon fiber elements.
+The headphones have a super solid feeling, with exterior cups made of aluminum, and a dark blue finish that combines with some carbon fiber elements.